 The Group's investment in its Malaysian subsidiaries is hedged by a series of short currency forward contracts on MYR.
-As at 31 December 2023, US\$17.6 million (2022: US\$31.4 million) of currency forward contracts are designated as hedges of the Group's net investment in its Malaysian subsidiaries.
+As at 31 December 2024, US\$14.6 million (2023: US\$17.6 million) of currency forward contracts are designated as hedges of the Group's net investment in its Malaysian subsidiaries.
 The hedged risk is the risk of changes in the MYR/USD spot rate that will result in changes in the value of Group's net investment in ACRM and ACRR when translated into USD.

-The Group may overweight certain assets denominated in a currency other than the functional currency of the Group beyond current ALM requirements as part of strategic asset allocation approved by the Board to prepare for underwriting business expansion in certain countries and/or enhance investment return.
+The Group may overweight certain assets denominated in a currency other than the functional currency of the Group beyond current ALM requirements as part of strategic asset allocation approved by the Board to prepare for enhance investment return.
 These investments are monitored and may be reduced when the currency outlook/valuation of that investment becomes stretched.